When Does Closeness in Distribution Imply Representational Similarity? An Identifiability Perspective: Experimental Details

 \subsection{Models Trained on CIFAR-10}

-We train classification models on CIFAR-10 \citep{krizhevsky2009learning}, where the embedding network consisted of a ResNet18 \citep{he2016deep}\footnote{For this, we used code based on \url{https://github.com/kuangliu/pytorch-cifar/blob/master/models/resnet.py}} but choosing the representation space to be two-dimensional.
-The unembedding network consists of three fully connected layers of width 128, followed by an output layer of size 2, thus giving us representations in 2 dimensions.
-The models are trained for $20,000$ steps with a batch size of 32 using the ADAM optimizer \citep{kingma2015adam}.
-The ResNet model uses ReLU activation functions, while the networks for the unembeddings use LeakyReLU activation functions.
+We trained classification models on CIFAR-10 \citep{krizhevsky2009learning}, where the embedding network consisted of a ResNet18 \citep{he2016deep}\footnote{For this, we used code based on \url{https://github.com/kuangliu/pytorch-cifar/blob/master/models/resnet.py}} but choosing the representation space to be 2, 3 or 5-dimensional.
+For each dimension we trained 10 seeds.
+The unembedding network consisted of three fully connected layers of width 128, followed by an output layer of size 2, 3 or 5, thus giving us representations in the desired number of dimensions.
+The models were trained for $20,000$ steps with a batch size of 32 using the ADAM optimizer \citep{kingma2015adam}.
+The ResNet model used ReLU activation functions, while the networks for the unembeddings used LeakyReLU activation functions.